 Analyze entire playlist: Forces the analysis of the tracks in the playlist in the Analyze view.

 Import playlist: Import tracks from external playlists in various file formats to the selected playlist.
-For more information, go to iTunes, Traktor, Rhythmbox, Banshee - Using external libraries.
+For more information, go to Using libraries from other software.

 Export playlist: Export a playlist to various file formats such as

 csv.
 This allows you to use the data in other applications.